zeroasiccorp/umi/README.md

 ## 2. Protocol UMI (PUMI) Layer

-Higher level protocols (such as ethernet) can be layered on top of a UMI transactions by packing protocol headers and payload data in the transaction data field.
-Payload packing is little endian, with the header starting in byte 0 of the transaction data field.
-Protocol header and payload data is transparent to the UMI transaction layer.
+UMI transaction header packing is little endian, with the header starting in byte 0 of the transaction data field.
+Protocol layer header and payload are transparent to the UMI transaction layer and are treated as a series of opaque bytes.

 Protocol overlay examples: